ahw0/Applicativo-interfaccia-RisiKo/README.md

 Analyzing the left side you will need to start from "Step 1" and specify the name of the game from which to retrieve the information.
 Once the game has been selected, it will be written in the field under the entry "Enter the name of the match".
 Once done, you must press the ** Mostra i giocatori]** button.

-You will then go to "Step 2" where in the box at the bottom will be the nicknames of all the players of the chosen game.
+You will then go to "Step 2" wherein the box at the bottom will be the nicknames of all the players of the chosen game.

 You will then need to select a player's nickname and place it in the field below the wording “Inserisci il nome del giocatore”.